 Applications are accepted to support (I) INDEPENDENT/ORIGINAL STUDENT PROJECTS WITH FACULTY MENTORSHIP, and (II) FACULTY RESEARCH TEAMS.
 See details and application guidelines below.

 TRADITIONAL TRACK GENERAL GUIDELINES

 Student and Faculty Sponsor Eligibility and Expectations:

 • Primary faculty sponsors must be SUNY Oneonta academic or professional staff employees.
-Part-time faculty do qualify as a sponsor if they have a current contract and expect to have a spring 2021 semester contract.
+Part-time faculty do qualify as a sponsor if they have a current contract and expect to have a fall 2022 semester contract.

-• Grant recipients and faculty sponsors will be required to address applicable compliance issues prior to accessing funds.
-This includes a requirement for grant awardees AND their faculty sponsors of research-related projects to complete applicable Responsible Conduct of Research (RCR) training prior to accessing awarded funds.
+• Student and faculty grant recipients will be required to address applicable compliance issues prior to accessing funds.
+This includes the campus requirement for all external and internal grant awardees of research-related projects to complete applicable Responsible Conduct of Research (RCR) training prior to accessing awarded funds.

 This program does NOT fund:

 • Projects that are part of a regular course (independent study or internship projects are eligible).